 To file a reply to the GST cancellation notice, visit the GST portal and navigate to the Services and click on the application for filing clarifications...

 Suo Moto cancellation under GST means cancellation of registration by the officer on its own motion.
-The officer must have a valid reason for initiation of proceedings....
+Officer must have a valid reason for suo moto proceedings....

 Aadhaar Authentication process has been introduced under GST law with effect from 21.08.2020 for the persons applying for GST registration. ...